PaulTreanor/time-tamer/README.md

 # Details
 - Built with Electron and React
 - Time is tracked with self correcting setTimeout
+- Script to build, package and publish app to github releases [ TODO ]
+- Local storage accessed with electron-store

 # Features
 - ~~Add tasks~~